elastic/integrations/packages/azure/docs/springcloudlogs.md

 ## Logs

-### springcloudlogs
+### springappslogs

 This is the `springcloudlogs` data stream of the Azure Logs package.
-It will collect any Spring Cloud logs that have been streamed through an azure event hub.
+It will collect any Spring Apps logs that have been streamed through an azure event hub.

 An example event for `springcloudlogs` looks as following: